What is all the Buzz about?

 What?
 A live, free, interactive, electronic field trip to connect students with pollinators and scientists working at the University of Florida.

 When?
-There are four options to tune in: Thursday, November 4th at 10 am and 2 pm EST and Thursday, November 18 at 10 am and 2 pm EST.
+There were four options to tune in: Thursday, November 4th at 10 am and 2 pm EST and Thursday, November 18 at 10 am and 2 pm EST.

 How?
-The electronic field trips are going to be streamed via Zoom for approximately 45 minutes.
+The electronic field trips were streamed for approximately 45 minutes.

 Why?
 To learn all about pollinators, the work of scientists, and how pollinators impact our food supply!